 Welcome to Carolinas HealthCare System Union's Family Medicine Residency Program.
 Thank you for taking time to discover what our residency program has to offer.
-The Carolinas HealthCare System Union Family Medicine Residency Program provides residents with an opportunity to practice in a small town and suburban environment.
+The Carolinas HealthCare System Union Family Medicine Residency Program provides residents with an opportunity to practice in a small town environment.

-We hope this web site will be helpful in your search for a residency program.
+We hope this website will be helpful in your search for a residency program.
 If you have any questions about the program or our community, we encourage you to utilize the provided links or contact us for more information.

 This program was designed based on the "apprenticeship model" in which residents train one-on-one with preceptors in a private practice setting.
 Our program accepts two residents per year.
 This allows us to focus on each individual resident's educational needs.
 The patient population is diverse, with patients ranging from farmers and poultry workers to banking executives and hospital employees.
 This "real world" setting ultimately prepares residents to care for patients in a variety of environments, including small town, suburban and underserved areas.